Using coding standards#

 The coding standard will only control tools that can analyze one or more of the languages selected in this step.

-For the remaining languages not selected in this step, Codacy uses existing repository-level configurations if present or global Codacy defaults otherwise, potentially analyzing some of the omitted languages.
+If a language is omitted in this step, Codacy uses repository-level tool configurations if present or global Codacy defaults otherwise, and may analyze the omitted language.
 To prevent this:

-1. Ensure all languages are selected, so that the coding standard controls all tools.
+In this step select all languages, so that the coding standard controls all tools.

-6. Configure the tools and patterns of the coding standard.
+Configure the tools and patterns of the coding standard:

 Tip

-• Use the filters to find the relevant tools and code patterns.
-The recommended configurations are manually curated by Codacy or based on tool defaults and are marked with the icon Recommended icon.
+- Use the filters to find the relevant tools and code patterns.
+The recommended configurations are manually curated by Codacy or based on tool defaults and are marked with the icon .

 Note

-When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to the default coding standard.
+When Codacy introduces new tools, those are automatically added to the global Codacy defaults but need to be manually added to a default coding standard.

-2. Toggle Make default on the relevant coding standard card.
+Toggle Apply to new repositories on the relevant coding standard card.

 Editing a coding standard#